What Is a Router? Router Definition and Functions

 What is WPS on a router?

 WPS stands for WiFi Protected Setup.
-It's a feature on many routers that makes it easy to connect devices securely.
-If you see a WPS button on the back of your WLAN device, you can press it to connect a device rather than enter your long WiFi password.
-Press the button, and it will seek out compatible devices and connect automatically, much like how a Bluetooth connection works.
+It's a feature on many routing devices that makes it easy to connect devices securely.
+If you see a WPS button on the back of your WLAN device, you can press it.

 What is a mesh router?

 A mesh router is part of a mesh network.
 It links several access points across a space to improve a WiFi connection.
-A single WLAN device only reaches so far, but mesh WLAN devices and mesh networks have a stronger connection across a greater distance.
+A single WLAN device only reaches so far.
+But mesh WLAN devices and mesh networks have a stronger connection across a greater distance.

 What is a router used for?